Salem Branch: History

 On May 4, 1896, the Pennsylvania Railroad (PRR) consolidated its southern New Jersey operations under the West Jersey & Seashore Railroad (WJ&S).
 In 1931, New Jersey's public utility regulators ordered consolidation of PRR and Reading Railroad (RDG) South Jersey operations.
 The PRR bought two-thirds of RDG's stock, and the consolidation, Pennsylvania-Reading Seashore Lines (PRSL), became effective June 25, 1933.
 Passenger service on the Salem Branch ended December 30, 1950.
 PRSL was acquired by Conrail in 1976, including what had been known as Salem Secondary Track.
 Following the division of Conrail in 1999, it was designated part of Conrail Shared Assets Operations.

-The southern 17.4 mi of the line and the 1.2 mi Glass House Spur to the port was sold by Conrail to Salem County in 1985, which in 1988 leased the line to Pioneer Railcorp subsidiary West Jersey Rail Company in 1988 to operate.
+The southern 17.4 mi of the line and the 1.2 mi Glass House Spur to the Port of Salem was sold by Conrail to Salem County in 1985, which in 1988 leased the line to Pioneer Railcorp subsidiary West Jersey Rail Company in 1988 to operate.
 In 1995 operations of the Salem County Branch Line were assumed by SRNJ.
 In 2009 U.S. Rail Corporation took over operations.
 In 2012 the county reassigned the contract to SRNJ.
 In Woodbury, SRNJ maintains a yard and connection with Conrail along with a connection to the Swede Industrial Track.
 They also maintain a yard in Swedesboro to SMS Rail Lines and the Salem Running Track.
 In 2018, SRNJ leased the section of the Salem Secondary between Swedesboro and Woodbury from Conrail, with an interchange with Conrail established in Woodbury.
 Effective June of 2022, SMS Rail Lines has taken over the lease of the line south of Swedesboro.